busbud/coding-challenge-frontend-a/README.md

 ### Remarks

 * Feel free to refactor or restructure as needed
-* In order to issue an authorized request against the suggestion endpoint, a long-lived guest token must be obtained from `http://busbud-napi-prod.global.ssl.fastly.net/auth/guest` and passed as the value to the `x-busbud-token` HTTP Header
+* In order to issue an authorized request against the suggestion endpoint, a long-lived guest token must be obtained from `http://busbud-napi-prod.global.ssl.fastly.net/auth/guest` and passed as the value of the `x-busbud-token` HTTP Header
 * CSS and JS added to support feature may be included in separate files
 * CSS can be written using SASS, LESS or similar higher-level language